Home / Current Page

 Dec

-On this date in 1957, New York became the first city to legislate against racial or religious discrimination in housing market with adoption of Fair...
+On this day, New York City became the first city in the United States to enact legislation prohibiting racial and religious discrimination in private...
 Continue →

 5